mistupv/csp_tracker/README.md

 	Which execution are you interested?

-According to the answer an output with the slice will be generated:
+According to the user's answer an output with the slice will be generated:

 	Which execution are you interested?
 2
 	Total of time generating slice: 0.176 ms